We’re pleased to share our webinar “Multi-Region AWS Aurora vs Continuent Tungsten for MySQL & MariaDB”, recorded live on Thursday, April 18th, 2019.

-If you’d like to find out how multi region AWS Aurora deployments can be improved – then this webinar is for you!
+If you’d like to find out how multi-region AWS Aurora deployments can be improved – then this webinar is for you!

 Thursday, April 18th at 10am PST / 1pm EST / 4pm BST / 5pm CEST

-Registration: follow this link to register
+Recording: follow this link to watch

-We will explore how to deploy a geo-scale MySQL / MariaDB / Percona cloud back-end with the following design criteria:
+Explore how to deploy a geo-scale MySQL / MariaDB / Percona cloud back-end with the following design criteria:

 - Geographically distributed, low-latency data with a single consolidated view